-UNT Dallas College of Law is Ranked #1 in the country for Law School Diversity.
+UNT Dallas College of Law ranked #1 in the U.S. for law school diversity.

 First Class of UNT Dallas Early College High School students celebrated graduation.

 UNT Dallas broke ground on Amanda & G. Brint Ryan Tower – a new landmark, which will be visible for miles in every direction.

 UNT Dallas opened Hart Amphitheater, an open space for small gatherings, outdoor classes and cultural performances.

 - Launched Trailblazer Elite Program providing strategic services and resources to 18-22-year-olds who are first generation students and starting college for the first time.

 - Selected to manage Dr. Emmett J. Conrad Leadership Program, which offers impactful internship opportunities to students.

 - Received approval for the Caruth Police Institute to provide Active Bystandership for Law Enforcement (ABLE) training to the Dallas Police Department.

 - UNT Dallas opened the $63 million Student Center.